Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/_rails_cheat_sheat.md

 # Start rails in production
 rails s -e production

-# Compile assets and add them in the `public` folder
+# Concatenate and minify assets and add them in the `public` folder
 rake assets:precompile

 ```